jeresc/andgames/README.md

 This is a Single Page Application (SPA) frontend created with React, Redux Toolkit, and Styled Components.
 The application fetches video game data from the rawg.io API and also features its own database to save new games.
 Additionally, it includes testing using a test suite and image storage is handled through Cloudinary.

-## Demo 🚀
+## Deploy 🚀

-Check out the live demo of the application at [https://videogames-app-blond.vercel.app/](https://videogames-app-blond.vercel.app/)
+Check out the live deploy of the application at [&games](videogames-app-jeresc.vercel.app/)

 ## Features 🌟